-Your week at Geronimo:
+Your time at camp:

-Monday through Friday: Your schedule will depend upon which activity your group will be doing that day.
+Day 2 & 3: Your schedule will depend upon which activity your group will be doing that day.
 All the activities will start after breakfast, so be prepared and bring all the items necessary for that day’s activity.
 There will be a one out-of-camp experience.

 Jump feet first into water over the head in depth.
 Level off and swim 75 yards in a strong manner using one or more of the following strokes: sidestroke, breaststroke, trudgen, or crawl; then swim 25 yards using an easy resting backstroke.
 The 100 yards must be completed in one swim without stops and must include at least one sharp turn.
 After completing the swim, rest by floating.